Home » Water Quality » Contaminants » Does Chlorine Evaporate from Tap Water? (Quick Answer!)

 Last Updated on

-So, does chlorine evaporate from tap water?
-Yes, because chlorine is slightly volatile, it will evaporate slowly from the water’s surface if left still for 1 – 5 days.
+This is because chlorine is slightly volatile, meaning it will evaporate slowly from the water’s surface if left still for 1–5 days.

 Tap Water